-Health design within landscape architecture
+Health design in landscape architecture

-- The human health aspect
+- Human health

 Nature-based use and treatment

-At the Nacadia-homepage you can read more about the nature-based treatment (in Danish).
+On the Nacadia-homepage you can read more about the nature-based treatment (in Danish).

 Stigsdotter, U.K. & Sidenius, U. 2020: Keeping promises: The goal of designing health-supporting urban green space, Landscape Architecture Frontiers, vol. 8, no. 3, pp. 78-89